Aashishsharma/Learnings/RDBMS/RDBMS.md

 sp to get employee name and manager name from the same table
 ![alt text](PNG/db19.PNG "Title")

 **instead of b.name as managerName, it would be a.name as managerName in above screenshot**

+Note - in self join, self is not a keyword, self join is mostly ussed with inner join, or can be used woth any other join, self join only means joining with the same table, it is more of a terminology in SQL than a feature

 Same functionality using subquery -